reallistic/RunTellThat/README.md

 Distributed computing implementation for plex

 #What this is:
- - A MitM webserver to distribute or proxy access to arbitrary PMS nodes; A must-have for load-balancing shared access to a PMS cluster, which this hack also facilitates.
+ - A MitM webserver to distribute or proxy access to arbitrary PMS nodes; A must-have for load-balancing shared access to a PMS cluster [which this hack facilitates].
  - A proxy to delegate channel access w/o permanently binding PMS to myPlex.
  - The foundation of a decent plex load balancer.
  - In effect, a workaround for plex sharing via MyPlex.